sbg/sevenbridges-python/docs/quickstart.rst

 If not profile is set it will use the default profile.

 .. note:: if user creates the api object ``api=sbg.Api()`` and does not pass any information the library will first search whether the environment variables are set.
 If not it will check
           if the configuration file is present and read the ``[default]`` profile.
-If that also fails it will raise an exception
+If that also fail it will raise an exception

 Advance Access Features